coastwatch-training/CoastWatch-Tutorials/README.md

 * [netcdf-and-panoply-tutorial](netcdf-and-panoply-tutorial)
 Learn how to use NASA's Panoply software to open and view netCDF data.
 * [Tutorial1-basics](Tutorial1-basics)
 Learn to access satellite data from CoastWatch ERDDAP data server and to work with NetCDF files.
 Visualize sea surface temperature on a map and plot time series data.
-R and python versions.
+R, python and Matlab versions.
 * [Tutorial2-timeseries-compare-sensors](Tutorial2-timeseries-compare-sensors)
 Learn common ways to download data from ERDDAP servers to access time-series chlorophyll data from four different satellite datasets and summarize and visualize the data for comparison.
-R and python versions.
+R, python and Matlab versions.
 * [convert-180+180-to-0-360-longitude](convert-180+180-to-0-360-longitude)
 Work with datasets with -180&deg; to +180&deg; longitude values in a region that crosses the antimeridian.
 Convert the coordinates from (-180, +180) to (0, 360)  and visualize data on a map.
 Python only.
 * [create-virtual-buoy-with-satellite-data](create-virtual-buoy-with-satellite-data)
   Create a “virtual” buoy using satellite data to fill the gaps in in-situ data collected by a physical buoy.
 Extract data from a location close to an existing buoy.
 Clean dataset by removing outliers, and aggregate (resample) to achieve a reduced temporal resolution.
 Plot time series data.
 R and python versions.
 * [extract-satellite-data-within-boundary](extract-satellite-data-within-boundary)
   Extract sea surface temperature satellite data for an non-rectangular geographical region from an ERDDAP server using a shapefile, make maps, and plot a timeseries of the seasonal cycle of SST within the boundary.
-R and python versions.
+R, python and Matlab versions.
 * [matchup-satellite-buoy-data](matchup-satellite-buoy-data)
   Temporally and geospatially subset satellite data to match with buoy data (tabular), run statistical analysis and produce a map of the satellite data with overlaying buoy data.
 R only.
 * [matchup-satellite-data-to-track-locations](matchup-satellite-data-to-track-locations)
   Extract satellite data along a set of points defined by longitude, latitude, and time coordinates like that produced by an animal telemetry tag, a ship track, or a glider track.
-R and python versions.
+R, python and Matlab versions.

 __PolarWatch Specific Examples__